CombustionToolbox/combustion_toolbox_sample/README.md

 ## 1. Source code

-The source code of the Combustion Toolbox (CT) is organized in the following folders:
+The source code of the Combustion Toolbox (CT) contains the following folders and files in the main directory:

 ```terminal
 .combustion_toolbox